tcytra/enraiged-laravel/README.md

 **Allow Self Delete**

 This configuration option is `true` by default and should be set to `false` if the application requires denying the ability to delete their own accounts.
-This configuration option does not affect whether or not a use can be deleted within the application by an administrator.
+This configuration option does not affect whether or not a user can be deleted within the application by an administrator.

 The .env equivalent is ALLOW_DELETE=true|false.